 Here are the different ways you can use your in-house AVC fund:

-Buy an Annuity
+Buy one or more annuities

 This is where an insurance company, bank or building society of your choice takes your AVC Fund and pays you a pension in return.

-You would buy an annuity at the same time as you draw your LGPS benefits.
+You would buy an annuity at the same time as you take your LGPS benefits.

 An annuity is paid completely separately from your LGPS benefits.